-NAMI Massachusetts is hosting a series of panels focused on how diverse communities think about and address mental health, experience specific barriers, contemplate changes needed, promote recovery and healing, and build resilience.
-We have invited a panel of speakers to discuss mental health issues in their communities and what type of changes need to happen in order to achieve “Mental Health for All.”
+NAMI Massachusetts hosted a series of panels focused on how diverse communities think about and address mental health, experience specific barriers, contemplate changes needed, promote recovery and healing, and build resilience.
+We invited a panel of speakers to discuss mental health issues in their communities and what type of changes need to happen in order to achieve “Mental Health for All.”

 from 7 to 8:30 pm